cisum-labs/sing.whitepaper/cisum.whitepaper.md

 - Facilitating direct value connections between artists and fans.
 - Enabling decentralized governance and community co-building functions.

-**Cisumverse** is committed to building a borderless, transparent, and fair music and arts ecosystem.
+**CISUM** is committed to building a borderless, transparent, and fair music and arts ecosystem.
 Through blockchain, smart contracts, and decentralized governance, we empower artists and their communities to collaboratively create a sustainable, vibrant, and collaborative future.
-As a pioneering platform, **Cisumverse** helps emerging artists become global stars.
+As a pioneering platform, **CISUM** helps emerging artists become global stars.
 Leveraging Web3 and A.I. technologies, we foster authentic connections between artists and fans, promoting interaction, shared success, and unlocking infinite creative possibilities.

 # 2. Ecosystem Architecture